 Chapter 7.
-Booting the Installation on AMD64 and Intel 64 Systems
+Booting the Installation on 64-bit AMD, Intel, and ARM systems

 HTTPSmethods.
 Booting and installing from the full installation DVD is the easiest method to get started with.
 Other methods require some additional setup but provide different advantages that might suit your needs better.
 For example, when installing Red Hat Enterprise Linux on a large number of computers at the same time, the best approach is booting from a PXE server and installing from a source in a shared network location.

 |Boot method||Installation source|

 |Full installation media (DVD or USB)||The boot media itself|

 |Minimal boot media (CD or USB)||Full installation DVD ISO image or the installation tree extracted from this image, placed in a network location or on a hard drive|

 |Network boot (PXE)||Full installation DVD ISO image or the installation tree extracted from this image, placed in a network location|